Catholicism, Catholic, Traditional Catholicism, Catholic Church

 Customs

 Many Catholics pray a Novena to St. Anthony in anticipation of this day, starting on June 4 and ending on the eve of his feast (June 12th).
 On the last three days of the Novena (i.e., on June 10, 11, and 12), some also make a special Triduum to St. Anthony by including praying the Chaplet of St. Anthony.
-Others make an even longer devotion, called "The Thirteen Days of St. Anthony" which starts thirteen Tuesdays before his feast (some time in March).
-Most popularly, others practice the "Thirteen Days of St. Anthony" devotion -- the "Tredicina" -- on the thirteen days preceeding the feast rather than on the thirteen Tuesdays preceeding the feast -- i.e., beginning on May 31 and ending on June 12.
+Others make an even longer devotion, called "The Tredicina", or "The Thirteen Days of St. Anthony" which starts thirteen Tuesdays before his feast (some time in March).
+Most popularly, others practice the "Thirteen Days of St. Anthony" devotion on the thirteen days preceeding the feast rather than on the thirteen Tuesdays preceeding the feast -- i.e., beginning on May 31 and ending on June 12.
 For prayer for the feast itself, try the Litany of St. Anthony of Padua, or this prayer:

 We salute thee, Saint Anthony, lily of purity and glory of Christianity.
 We rejoice at the favors the Lord hast so generously bestowed on thee.
 In humility and confidence we entreat thee to help us, for we know that God hast given thee charity and pity, as well as power.